Nancy Kricorian

+and The Burning Heart of the World (2025).
+Her novels center on the Armenian diaspora and the aftermath of the Armenian genocide, for which she has received the Anahid Literary Award and a Gold Medal from the Writers Union of Armenia.

 Personal life and career

 Kricorian was born in Watertown, Massachusetts, the daughter of Irene (Gelinas), a child care provider, and Edward L. Kricorian, a meatcutter.
 She is of Armenian descent on the paternal side and French-Canadian descent on the maternal side.
 Her grandmother's family was almost annihilated during the Armenian genocide with only her grandmother and a younger brother surviving.
 Kricorian stated in an interview that her non-conformity started during her childhood as she recalled: "One time I was having a fight with my father and he said, 'Now you don't talk to me like that'.
 And I responded 'I'm going to talk and I'm going to talk and you can't stop me'.
 That is a kind of resistance, they are telling me to shut up, lie down, go shopping, no, I don't want to".